Reverse-Engineering Model Editing on Language Models: Conclusion

 \section{Conclusion}

-This work reveals that model editing can inadvertently leak the very data it aims to edit.
-By analyzing the algebraic structure of parameter updates, we propose a reverse-engineering attack (named KSTER) that accurately recovers both edited subjects and prompts.
-To mitigate this, we introduce \textit{subspace camouflage}, a defense mechanism that obscures the unique features of subjects within the editing updates.
-Extensive evaluations show that our attack achieves a high success rate, while our defense effectively protects the editing process without compromising editing efficacy.
-Furthermore, we identify the phenomena of \textit{semantic ambiguity} and \textit{confused edits} in existing methods, offering insights to guide future developments in the field.
-By identifying these potential security risks, we hope to encourage further research into the development of secure editing frameworks.
+This work reveals that model editing inadvertently leaks the data it aims to edit.
+By analyzing the algebraic structure of parameter updates, we propose a reverse-engineering attack (named KSTER) that accurately recovers sensitive data.
+To mitigate this, we introduce \textit{subspace camouflage}, a defense mechanism that obscures the fingerprint of subjects within the editing updates.
+Extensive evaluations show that our attack achieves high success rates, while our defense effectively protects the editing process without compromising editing efficacy.
+Furthermore, we identify the phenomena of \textit{semantic ambiguity} and \textit{confused edits} in existing methods, offering insights for the community to better investigate this technology.
+Detailed discussions on the limitations of our approach are provided in Appendix \ref{limitation}.